nebulab/playbook/source/personal-growth/learning-english.html.md

 ---
 title: Learning English
-meta_description: >
-  Dealing with international clients, it is extremely important for everyone on our team to speak fluent English.
-Here are the initiatives we set up for them.
 ---

 Because all of our communication with clients happens in English, it is extremely important that we